Read the UK gilt curve in 60 seconds

 A flat curve (long minus short below 50bp) means markets see Bank Rate near a terminal level.
 A steep curve (above 100bp, where we are now) means markets are paying for inflation insurance — and that insurance premium passes through to every fixed-rate product on the high street.

 The Bank of England publishes the official daily curve at bankofengland.co.uk/statistics/yield-curves.
-Tradingeconomics and Bloomberg are fine intra-day.
-Our /gilts hub shows the levels every reader needs in one place.
+Our /gilts hub shows the latest 10-year yield and the full BoE yield history at every build.